GokulDasPB/Bmebot.github.io/README.md

 # Bmebot.github.io
 BMEbot: Your friendly guide to the fascinating world of biomedicine.
 Learn, explore, and discover with us!
+## Below you will find an icon for the bot, please click and continue!
 .
 .
 <script type="text/javascript">